 building or repairing wheelchair ramps

-visiting our friends with flowers and donuts and praying together with them
+visiting our friends with flowers and donuts and spending time together with them

-to grow food organically in order to provide food within our food-scarce community;
+to grow food organically in order to provide food within our food-desert community;

 to engage and empower the community and foster improvement efforts;

-to provide a place of beauty, rest, plenty and a safe place for members of the community who are easily taken advantage of to experience justice and mercy and safe community.
+to provide a place of beauty, rest, & plenty for members of the community to experience justice and mercy and safe community.